Wakoma/Lokal/roles/README.md

 # Services

 Lokal provides software as sepatare `roles`.
 There are two special roles.
-Maybe we should have moved the `common` role to a separate module.
+Maybe we should have moved the `lokal` role to a separate module.
 We'll see if we do in the future.

 ## Common role

 This is the only role that does not hold any software - it is intended solely for developers.
 You will use it when add your own role (service).
 Common role contains logic to install, backup, restore, and remove applications.
 Therefore it is hard-wired in playbook.yml because all standard roles are using it.
-If you want to add a new software to Lokal stack please visit (common/)[this common role] for more information.
+If you want to add a new software to Lokal stack please visit (lokal/)[this lokal role] for more information.

 ## Base role